Syntropic Farming: How the Flip?

 To summarise, I say that this work of abundance is a shift in our interpretation of food systems, and what it means to ‘provide for our kind’.
 We can reconcile devastated land, assist microclimates to regulate heat, and grow food.

 Chief leaves you with this.
 “If the planet turns into a ball of fire, it is alright for the planet.
 It was a ball of fire a long time ago, right?
 Also a ball of ice, maybe not so long ago.
-Even a ball of water.
+And a ball of water.
 So it doesn’t matter for the planet, it is just for us.
 I say that this is a wonderful place, and that we are so lucky to be able to keep coming back here (Earth).
 The forest is the most resilient living organism on the planet.
 If you have any problems, run to the forest.
 So that’s why.
 Syntropy is the way.”

 Resources